Andres9890/iagitbetter/README.md

 ## Features

-- Works with ALL git providers (GitHub, GitLab, Gitea, etc)
+- Works with all git providers (GitHub, GitLab, Gitea, etc)
 - Archive all repositories from a user or organization with options
 - Self-hosted git instance support (GitLab, Gitea, Forgejo, Gogs, Gerrit, etc)
 - Downloads and uploads the entire repository file structure
-- Preserves provider directories like `.github/`, `.gitlab/`, `.gitea/` folders
+- Preserves provider directories like `.github/`, `.gitlab/`, `.gitea/`
 - Download repository releases with assets from supported providers
 - Clone and archive all branches of a repository with proper directory structure
-- Automatically fetches repository metadata from git provider APIs when available
+- Automatically fetches repository metadata from git provider APIs (when available)
-- API token authentication for private and self-hosted repositories
+- API token authentication for repositories
-- Uses format `{owner} - {repo}` for item titles
 - Includes stars, forks, programming language, license, topics, and more metadata
-- Keeps the original repository folder structure in the archive
-- Creates git bundles for complete repository restoration
+- Creates git bundles
 - Uses the first commit date as the repo creation date
 - Pass additional metadata using `--metadata=<key:value>`
-- Removes temporary files after upload

 ## Installation